expeerly/embeddocumentation/brandwidgetvideoreviewsPENDING.md.md

 1. You include a script in your website’s `<head>`.
 2. The widget loads asynchronously and appears automatically at the edge of every page.
 3. Optionally, you can control placement with an HTML tag.
-4. It pulls and displays brand-wide review data and videos using the brand ID.
+4. It pulls and displays brand-wide review data and videos using the brand ID like on your expeerly.com brand page.

 ---